Food Safety (Online Learning) MSc, PgDip, PgCert, PgProfDev

 - Food Production Systems

-These courses will be developed and delivered by specialists in the field from the Royal (Dick) School of Veterinary Studies (RDSVS), the Roslin Institute and the Scotland’s Rural College (SRUC).
+These courses will be developed and delivered by specialists in the field from the:

-Students successfully completing Year 1 and exiting the programme will be awarded a PG Certificate (PG Cert) in Food Safety.
+If you successfully complete Year 1 and exit the programme, you will be awarded a PG Certificate (PG Cert) in Food Safety.

 You will take 2 compulsory courses: